blank-manash/iitk-mail-api-v.2.0/README.md

 After successful authentication, run ``help`` to see all the commands, and to get help on a specific commands, use `` help command_name``.

 -------------
+Tests and bug issues are welcome, please report them in github issues section.
 If anyone wants to contribute, they free to do so and may contact me in my email.